deriggi/RUNorthArcPy/README.md

 These are the instructions for doing a sample integration with the spatial data

 ## 1 - Connect to database in Arc Catalog
-Add a sql server connection
+From the ArcCatalog section of ArcGIS, go the the Database Connections section and add a sql server connection to the IFMS database.

 ## 2 - Add a field to the parcel shapefile
 Open the attribute table use the 'Add field..' button to add a blank field and default it to -1.
 The data type of the